T. Rex (band)

-From 1970 to 1973, T. Rex encountered a popularity in the UK comparable to that of the Beatles, with a run of eleven singles in the UK top ten.
-They scored four UK number one hits, "Hot Love", "Get It On", "Telegram Sam" and "Metal Guru".
+From 1970 to 1973, T. Rex were extremely popular in the UK, with a run of eleven top 10 singles, four of which reached number 1: "Hot Love", "Get It On", "Telegram Sam" and "Metal Guru".
+Other major hits included "Jeepster", "Children of the Revolution", "Solid Gold Easy Action", "20th Century Boy" and "The Groover".
 The band's 1971 album Electric Warrior received critical acclaim, reached number 1 in the UK and became a landmark album in glam rock.
-The 1972 follow-up, The Slider, entered the top 20 in the US.
-Bolstering their style with soul music, funk and gospel, the band released Tanx in 1973 which reached the top 5 in several countries.
-From 1974, T. Rex's appeal began to wane, though the band continued releasing albums.
-Their subsequent releases blended rock with R&B and occasionally even disco.
+The 1972 follow-up, The Slider, was their most successful album in the US, where it went top 20.
+1973's Tanx saw the band incorporating soul, funk and gospel into their sound.
+From 1974, T. Rex's appeal began to wane, though the band continued releasing albums, with their subsequent work blending rock with R&B and disco.

 In 1977, Bolan died in a car crash several months after the release of the group's final studio album Dandy in the Underworld, and the group disbanded.
 T. Rex have continued to influence a variety of subsequent artists.
-The band was inducted into the Rock and Roll Hall of Fame in 2020.
+The band were inducted into the Rock and Roll Hall of Fame in 2020.